+THE RIDEAU CANAL Region guide

+A complete guide to boating vacations along a Canadian UNESCO World Heritage Site

+ABOUT THE REGION

+- 3 Our first North American Region

+- 4 Never been boating before?

+- 5 When to go

+- 6 Planning your time

+- 8 History of the Rideau Canal

+- 10 Culture of the Rideau Canal

 THE RIDEAU CANAL

-- 12 Ottawa
+- 12 Ottawa (Le Boat Base)

 - 18 Manotick & Long Island

 - 19 Burritts Rapids

 - 19 Nicholsons Locks

 - 20 Autumn in Canada

 - 22 Merrickville

 - 23 Smiths Falls (Le Boat Base)

-- 28 Wandering Ontario's Highlands

-- 30 The Tay Canal
+- 28 The Tay Canal

-- 31 Perth
+- 29 Perth

-- 34 Rideau Ferry
+- 32 Rideau Ferry

-- 36 Indigenous cultures of the Rideau
+- 34 Indigenous cultures of the Rideau

-- 40 Portland
+- 38 Portland

-- 41 Westport
+- 39 Westport

 THE RIDEAU CANAL

-- 42 Newboro
+- 40 Newboro

-- 44 Chaffey's Lockstation
+- 42 Chaffey's Lockstation

+- 43 The Opinicon

-- 46 Davis Lock
+- 44 Davis Lock

-- 47 Jones Falls
+- 45 Jones Falls

-- 50 Ken W. Watson's tips to the Rideau
+- 48 Ken W. Watson's tips to the Rideau

-- 54 Seeley's Bay
+- 52 Seeley's Bay

-- 56 Lower Brewers Lockstation
+- 54 Lower Brewers Lockstation

-- 56 Kinaston Mills
+- 54 Kingston Mills

-- 57 Kingston
+- 55 Kingston

-- 62-63 Away from the Canal

 BOATING ON THE RIDEAU

-- 64-65 Our Horizon fleet
+- 60-61 Our Horizon fleet

-- 66 Lock and Mooring supplement
+- 62 Lock and Mooring supplement

-- 67 Locks
+- 63 Locks

-- 68 Going through a lock on the Rideau
+- 64 Going through a lock on the Rideau

-- 69 Fuel. water & waste
+- 65 Fuel, water & waste

 OTHER USEFUL INFORMATION

-- 69 Download our App & Feedback - 70 Map
+65 Feedback

 OUR FIRST NORTH AMERICAN REGION

 The Rideau Canal is our first destination outside of Europe, and we don't think we could have chosen a better place for it.
 A UNESCO World Heritage Site, the Rideau Canal lets you travel along a series of spectacular canals, rivers and lakes between the vibrant cities of Ottawa and Kingston.
 As you make your way along the waterway you'll find charming small towns, unforgettable natural wonders and, the best bit of all, a warm Canadian welcome!

 Whether you're an experienced captain or have never been boating before, you'll find this region easy to navigate.
 There are friendly and helpful lock keepers on hand and many fellow boaters around with whom to exchange advice, ask for help or to simply pass the time of day.

 Get ready to fall in love with Canada!

-ABOUT THIS GUIDE

-These pages are intended to help you to visualize what a boating vacation in this region might look like and help you decide whether it's the right destination for you.
+ABOUT THIS GUIDE These pages are intended to help you to visualize what a boating vacation in this region might look like and help you decide whether it's the right destination for you.
 If you are already on board, it can be used day-by-day to ensure you make the most of everything there is to see and do.
-From page 12-61, each place or attraction is presented in the same order it is located on the canal, from Ottawa in the North to Kingston in the South, so if you're traveling in the opposite direction... just read it backwards!
+From page 12-59, each place or attraction is presented in the same order it is located on the canal, from Ottawa in the North to Kingston in the South, so if you're traveling in the opposite direction... just read it backwards!
 This Guide is not intended to replace the waterways guide, also provided on board and which should always be consulted when navigating along the canal.